 Arcapta Neohaler (inhalation)

-Indacaterol is used to prevent bronchospasm in people with chronic obstructive pulmonary disease (COPD), including bronchitis or emphysema.
-Indacaterol will not treat a bronchospasm attack that has already begun.
+Arcapta Neohaler is used to prevent bronchospasm in people with chronic obstructive pulmonary disease (COPD), including bronchitis or emphysema.
+This medicine will not treat a bronchospasm attack that has already begun.

-Indacaterol may increase the risk of death in people with asthma, but the risk in people with COPD is not known.
-Use only the prescribed dose of this medicine, and do not use it for longer than your doctor recommends.
+Arcapta Neohaler may increase the risk of death in people with asthma, but the risk in people with COPD is not known.
+Use only the prescribed dose of Arcapta Neohaler, and do not use it for longer than your doctor recommends.
 Follow all patient instructions for safe use.

-You should not use indacaterol if you are allergic to it, or if you have asthma.
+You should not use Arcapta Neohaler if you are allergic to it, or if you have asthma.

-To make sure indacaterol is safe for you, tell your doctor if you have:
+To make sure Arcapta Neohaler is safe for you, tell your doctor if you have:

 heart disease, high blood pressure;